rowangayleschaefer/hackathon_project/README.md

 ### Data
 The data I chose was a dataset on customer transactions from 2010-2011 for an online retailer, made public by the UC Irvine Machine Learning Repository.
 Documentation and full dataset can be downloaded [here.](https://archive.ics.uci.edu/ml/datasets/online+retail)

+Features in the original dataset included <code>customerid</code>, <code>invoicedate</code>, <code>quantity</code>, <code>price per unit</code>, and <code>product description</code>.
+I did not have much information on product categories or customer demographics, but I did have a <code>country</code> field to work with.

+This was a very unique dataset - I would have liked to have additional info on the type of retailer this was from, or their advertising data, because some of the products were unusual!
 <p align="right">(<a href="#top">back to top</a>)</p>
 <br />